Royal Brunei Land Force

 The Royal Brunei Land Force (RBLF), natively known as Tentera Darat Diraja Brunei (TDDB) is the land component of the Royal Brunei Armed Forces (RBAF) or Angkatan Bersenjata Diraja Brunei (ABDB).
 The RBLF has responsibility for maintaining the territorial defence of Brunei Darussalam, both from attack from outsiders, and by assisting the Royal Brunei Police Force (RBPF) in maintaining law and order.
-The annual anniversary ceremony of RBLF's inception was place on 4 November every year.
+The anniversary ceremony of RBLF's inception was place on 4 November every year.